 12:30 h.
 Closing words

 The workshop is open to interested scholars and practitioners.
-Yet, for organizational reasons, attendance has been limited to 20 registered participants.
-The registration fee is 70 € until January 7th 2018 (100 € afterwards), and must be paid via bank transfer to the following account:
+Yet, for organizational reasons, attendance has been limited to 20 registered participants (only 3 places remaining as of 1 Feb).
+The registration fee is 70 € until January 22th 2018 (100 € afterwards), and must be paid via bank transfer to the following account:

 To complete registration, just send an email indicating your name and affiliation, along with a PDF-copy of the bank transfer receipt to: firstname.lastname@example.org